 2.12.
-Program Coordinator

-There must be a program coordinator.
-(Core)
+Program Coordinator There must be a program coordinator. ^(Core)

 - 2.12.a.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - 2.12.b.
-The program coordinator(s) must be provided with support equal to a dedicated minimum of 30 percent time for administration of the program.
-Programs with seven or more approved resident positions must be provided with an additional two percent time for each approved position.
-(Core)
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.12.b.
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: